ora0600/confluent-new-cdc-connector/README.md

 # CDC from Oracle 19c with Confluent Xstream Connector and Sink to Oracle DB 23ai Sink (ATG)

 This Demo will show very easily how our new Oracle CDC Connector based on the Oracle XStream Concept will work.
 We will Synch Order data from Oracle DB 19c to Confluent Cloud.
-As additional hightlight we will replicate the raw data into Oracle DB 23ai with integrated Sink connector from Confuent Cloud to Oracle 23ai.
+As additional hightlight we will replicate the raw data into Oracle DB 23ai with integrated Sink connector from Confluent Cloud to Oracle 23ai.

 ![Demo Architecture](images/Demo_architecture.png)

 > [!IMPORTANT]
-> The new Oracle CDC Connector from Confluent based on the XStream API is not published yet.
+> The new Oracle CDC Connector from Confluent based on the Oracle XStream API is not published yet.
 The GA rollout is coming soon.
 Please contact your Confluent Account Team if you would like to know more.

-This simple Demo will added into my [CDC Workshop](https://github.com/ora0600/confluent-cdc-workshop) after new Connector will be GA.
+This simple Demo will be added into my [CDC Workshop](https://github.com/ora0600/confluent-cdc-workshop) after new Connector will be GA.

-The demo deployment is based on terraform for the most components (Confluet Cloud Cluster, Oracle 19c, Oracle 23ai) only the new Connector will run on local desktop with docker including, connect cluster, Grafana/Prometheus.
+The demo deployment is based on terraform for the most components (Confluent Cloud Cluster, Oracle 19c, Oracle 23ai) only the new Connector will run on local desktop with docker including, connect cluster, Grafana/Prometheus.

 ## Deploy demo